sjelin/EarBud/README.md

 Development Goals
 =================

-This app will be made during TartanHacks 2014 (January 31 - February 1).
 In order, our goals are as follows:

 1. Use as many buzzwords as possible
 2. Win first place in the alumni division of TartanHacks